theLongLab/PRESM/README.md

 ### Installation

 PRESM is a batteries-included JAR executable; therefore no installation is needed aside from Java 8.
-Please copy the executable presm.jar from releases and run it using the standard command for java package:
+Please download the executable PRESM.jar from the latest release and run it using the standard command for Java packages:
-`java [–Xmx] –jar presm.jar`
+`java [–Xmx] –jar PRESM.jar`

 ### Building From Source